 You will study a core art and design history theme, exploring key developments in ancient, medieval, early modern, modern and contemporary art and design.
 This will be complemented by studying specialised topics informed by the research of art and design historians in the department.
 Furthermore, there will be professional practice projects and special study preparation, culminating in a special study.

 This chronological lecture series introduces you to key events, styles and movements in the History of Art and Design, starting in Antiquity and ending with modern/postmodern art in the late 20th century.
 The lecture and seminar series is organised in five chronological period blocks.
 With each block, thematic topics will draw together cross-disciplinary content relating to diverse aspects of historical art and design practices, from painting and sculpture to ceramic, fashion and graphic design.
 Themes of the study include concepts of the self and the body; the social and political role of art and design history; inhabiting the material world; producing and consuming art and design.
-Each block will also contain a key reading, e.g. Plato’s Allegory of the Cave.
+Each block will also contain a key reading, which will introduce students to a range of critical thinkers.
 Each block lasts five weeks and includes one full day for a site visit.

-The ‘Close Up’ programme extends the lecture series through provision of in-depth investigation of particular aspects and issues, via a range of methods.
-This may include:
+The ‘Close Up’ programme extends the lecture series through provision of in-depth investigation of particular themes, makers and objects.
+Lectures may include: